spatialos/sdk-for-unity/docs/migration.md

 In the root directory of your project, check that the upgrade and migration worked by running:
 `spatial worker build`.

-It’s worked when you see `'spatial build UnityWorker UnityClient' succeeded` (or `'spatial.exe build UnityWorker UnityClient' succeeded`).
+It’s worked when you see `'spatial worker build' succeeded`.

 Please note that, due to outdated references in your `<root>\workers\unity\Library` folder, you may see errors reported despite your build ultimately succeeding.
 If you run `spatial worker build` again these should no longer appear.